While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Introduction

-In addition to the COVID-19 panic, the effects of these risks are also witnessed in bitUSD, Steem Dollars, and NuBits, which have suffered serious depegging events in 2018 \cite{km18}, and Terra and Synthetix, which suffered price feed manipulation attacks in 2019 (\cite{snx1}, \cite{snx2}, \cite{terra}) and similar manipulations on the bZx lending protocol in 2020 (\cite{bzx1}, \cite{bzx2}).
+In addition to the COVID-19 panic, the effects of these risks are also witnessed in bitUSD, Steem Dollars, and NuBits, which suffered serious depegging events in 2018 \cite{km18}, and Terra and Synthetix, which suffered price feed manipulation attacks in 2019 (\cite{snx1}, \cite{snx2}, \cite{terra}).
+Similar manipulations were also observed on the bZx lending protocol in 2020 (\cite{bzx1}, \cite{bzx2}).
+Many similar examples of mechanism failures and exploitations occurred through the rest of 2020 (see \cite{klagesmundt2020stablecoins, werner2021sok}).
 Stablecoins currently serve a central role in an increasingly complex decentralized finance environment, involving composability with other DeFi platforms.
-In addition, many other blockchain assets, such as synthetic and cross-chain assets, rely on the basic mechanism behind stablecoins, which we discuss further in the discussion section.
+In addition, many other blockchain assets, such as synthetic and cross-chain assets, rely on the basic mechanism behind stablecoins, which we explore further in the discussion section.